 “We wanted the core of these songs to sound like a dad-gum rock band,” Denning goes on, tapping into the spirit of a show he’s already taken on the road with LANCO, Dustin Lynch and more – and soon will again on Sam Hunt’s Southside Summer Tour.
 “I wanted it to be guitar, bass and drums, and there was something cool about starting there.
 It really anchored the songs on this power trio, in-your-face thing, and that was such a key-switch in my head.
 It was like ‘Alright, this is it.’”

-At the other end of the spectrum stands the infectious “ABBY,” which shows off Denning’s boisterous sense of humor in offbeat, better-without-you style.
+At the other end of the spectrum stands the infectious new single “ABBY,” which shows off Denning’s boisterous sense of humor in offbeat, better-without-you style.
 An abbreviation for “any body but you,” it’s the only outside cut on Beer’s Better Cold, but reveals just as much of who the rising star’s personality.

 “I love songs like that,” he says.
 “Ones you can sing at [Nashville’s songwriter club] The Bluebird Cafe and make people laugh and smile … and come to think of it, that’s what my first single ‘David Ashley Parker From Powder Springs’ was all about.”